 As one sifts through memories, emotions and personal experience to connect the personal to the universal, writing about one's life can be a healing, joyful and transformative journey, both for the writer as well as readers.

-The Memoir workshop with Natasha Badhwar and Raju Tai offers an empathetic space for writers to practice their unique voice and craft personal narratives that are resonant and evocative.
+The Memoir workshop with Natasha Badhwar offers an empathetic space for writers to practice their unique voice and craft personal narratives that are resonant and evocative.
 Collectively we shall speed-write as well as slow-write to prompts that evoke compelling essays that are intimate, thought-provoking and deeply honest.

 The workshop includes 5 immersive group sessions, weekly prompts for essays and nourishing feedback emails catered to the participating writer's unique needs, challenges and strengths.